tradingstrategy-ai/trade-executor/docs/visual-studio-code-docker-dev-container-for-jupyter-notebooks.md

   edit these notebooks
 - Example notebooks and documentation notebooks ready in the file explorer
 - The Docker image can be re-used for other Python editors and purposes;
   in this documentation we focus on Visual Studio Code as it is the easiest
+- Apple Silicon (Macbook M1) friendliness

 ## Prerequisites